-To address the need for more women in positions of academic leadership in engineering and to foster the professional growth of women within the academy, SWE developed the Academic Leadership for Women in Engineering (ALWE) program.
+To address the need for more women in academic leadership positions in engineering and to foster the professional growth of women in academia, SWE developed the Academic Leadership for Women in Engineering (ALWE) program.

 The overarching purpose of ALWE is to provide female academics in engineering with tangible skills and knowledge needed to pursue, acquire and gainfully maintain institutional leadership positions at a university.
 SWE also hopes this program provides women with skills to help them grow personally as leaders.

-Participants in the program will experience two-full days and many interactive sessions that will provide best practices to advance in academia while creating opportunities and mechanisms to network across institutions.
-To that end, the learning outcomes of ALWE are that attendees will be able to:
+Participants in the program will experience a one-day program with many interactive sessions that provide best practices to advance in academia while creating opportunities and mechanisms to network across institutions.
+Based on these best practices, attendees of ALWE will be able to:

-- Discuss strategies and tools to advance in leadership roles within academia.
+- Learn strategies and tools to advance in leadership roles within academia.

 Learn about the ALWE program from a few ALWE18 participants.

-Please note that the ALWE program at WE19 will be photographed and recorded.
+Please note that the ALWE program at WE20 will be photographed and recorded.

-This project is based upon work partially supported by the National Science Foundation under Grant No. 1548200 and through the generosity of the Henry Luce Foundation, Inc.
+This project is based upon work supported through the generosity of the Henry Luce Foundation, Inc.